Why you should have an emergency fund

 An emergency fund is money you set aside to use only for unexpected financial emergencies, such as medical bills or a vehicle repair.
 It’s your first line of defense against unexpected events — and a key component of your financial strategy.

 An emergency fund should be separate from your retirement fund.
 Your retirement savings are there for one thing: retirement.
 On average, people spend around 20 years in retirement, which means you need a nest egg that can help you throughout that lengthy period.
-If you start tapping into your retirement fund now, even in times of emergency, it could leave you short in retirement.
+If you start tapping into your retirement fund now, even in times of emergency, it could leave you short down the road after you’ve stopped working.
 Not to mention, early withdrawals may come with penalties.

 Why do I need an emergency fund?

-When you have your fund in place, try not to dip into it for everyday expenses or splurges.
-If you really do have to spend your emergency funds, make sure to replace them as soon as possible.
+When you have your emergency fund in place, try not to dip into it for everyday expenses or splurges.
+Forty-four percent of Americans say they’ve used their emergency fund to keep up with monthly expenses.4 If you really do have to spend your emergency funds, make sure to replace them as soon as possible.
 While you deserve an occasional splurge and eliminating debt is important, building an emergency fund is critical; the good news is with careful budgeting, you’ll be able to do all three.

 How to start an emergency fund today

 To start, set your savings goal.
 A round number like $500 can be a good first step, but after that, some professionals say you should aim to save six months of living expenses, or even one year’s worth of income.
-Alternatively, use extra income like a tax refund or a bonus as the beginning of your emergency fund.
-This money can be used to help with emergencies, saving you from going into debt.
+Alternatively, use extra income like a tax refund or a bonus to kick off your emergency fund.

 Where to put an emergency fund

-Put your emergency fund into a savings account.
-Savings accounts earn interest on the money you deposit and are protected by federal insurance up to $250,000.
+Keep your emergency fund in a savings account, which can earn interest and is protected by federal insurance up to $250,000.
 If you have consistent income, consider setting up an automatic deduction from your paycheck into your savings account.
 If your income is inconsistent, if you’re a freelancer for instance, set aside a certain percentage of everything that comes in.
 The minimum recommendation is 10% of your income, which can be increased over time as you become more comfortable with paying yourself first.
 The goal is to get in the habit of saving — and protecting your long-term financial health — so you can be prepared for whatever life may bring.

 Taking it further